World Cup: England team guide

 England have also reached the last eight on four other occasions post-1966 (1970, 1986, 2002 and 2006), but they also had a barren period between 1974-1994 when they failed to qualify three times.

-Although an England World Cup win isn't out of the question, most pundits would regard another quarter-final appearance as success for a side that is likely to include only a handful of players that Roy Hodgson took to South America four years ago.
+Although an England World Cup win isn't out of the question, most pundits would regard another quarter-final appearance as success for a squad that includes only a handful of players that Roy Hodgson took to South America four years ago.
 For some, that may well be a blessing.

 England: World Cup qualifying campaign